namanegi/negi-ums-fastapi/README.md

 ## Introducton
 * A new version of negi-ums, with modern lib like fastapi, pydantic, peewee, etc.
+### API
+* /signup API for registing new user
+  * users should have unique username
+* /login for login, receiving bearer token
+* /user/me for getting self info
+* /users for getting info of other user
+* /update_user for update self info such as pw and email

 ## Launch Step
 ```